mateuszniechwiej/Climbing-Buddy/README.md

 ## Testing

-This website is for Milestone Project 3.Bulit with HTML, CSS, JavaScript and Python
+This website is for Milestone Project 3.
+Built with HTML, CSS, JavaScript and Python.

 ### Testing Plan

+Testing required:
+* responsiveness of all elements on all pages(both for logged and logged out users)
+* all users stories included in this README file
+* links on pages must work properly and redirect to correct pages.
+* code must pass the HTML, CSS, JS and python(PEP8) Validators

 ### Testing Results